Hazer/Firebucket/README.md

 A glimpse into the astonishing future of BaaS- [Firebase](https://www.firebase.com/) with a very simple bucket list app.

 ## Presentation
-Since its interesting evolution from the [Google I/O 2016](https://developers.googleblog.com/2016/05/firebase-expands-to-become-unified-app.html)
-, my goal was to play with Firebase to witness the potential as well as the limitations.
+Since its interesting evolution from the [Google I/O 2016](https://developers.googleblog.com/2016/05/firebase-expands-to-become-unified-app.html), my goal being to play with Firebase to witness the potential as well as the limitations.

 This project is nothing more than a way to put into practice what I've learn.